 - The information you will need from your web host to install WordPress correctly.

 - How to configure your domain name to work with your web server.

-As well as searching for a reputable, responsive, and reliable web hosting service provider, make sure that your web hosting solution meets the following requirements:
+As well as finding a reputable, responsive, and reliable web hosting service provider, make sure that your hosting solution meets the following requirements:

 To learn more about managed WordPress hosting, go here: